Location: Bell Tower, Room 2560

 Dr. Wm.
 Gregory Sawyer, Vice President for Student Affairs

 In 2004, Sawyer was recognized as the Most Distinguished Black Citizen by the Ventura County Chapter of the National Association for the Advancement of Colored People (NAACP).
 In 2005, he was recognized by the students at CI with the Maximus Award, as Outstanding Administrator of the Year.
 In 2007, Dr. Sawyer was recognized by the American College Personnel Association (ACPA) as the Senior Practitioner of the Year.
-In 2008, Dr. Sawyer was presented the prestigious Wang Family Excellence Award, by Chancellor Reed and the Trustees of the CSU System.
-Sawyer was selected as the outstanding administrator of the year out of 46,000 faculty and staff in the CSU.
+In 2008, Dr. Sawyer was presented the prestigious Wang Family Excellence Award, by Chancellor Reed and the Trustees of the California State University (CSU) System as the outstanding administrator of the year out of 46,000 faculty and staff in the CSU.
 In 2012, Sawyer was recognized by the National Association of Student Personnel Administrators (NASPA) as the recipient of the Scott Goodnight Award for outstanding performance as a Vice President for Student Affairs.
 And in 2013, Sawyer was appointed by Governor Brown to the California Student Aid Commission (CSAC) as the CSU system representative.

-Dottie Ayer, Administrative Assistant to the Vice President for Student Affairs
+Dottie Ayer, Special Assistant to the Vice President for Student Affairs

-Dottie Ayer, administrative assistant to the Vice President for Student Affairs (VPSA), earned a B.A. in Political Science, B.A. in Legal Studies, and minor(s) in Integrative Liberal Studies and Criminal Justice from the University of Wisconsin–Madison, in 2006.
+Dottie Ayer, Special Assistant to the Vice President for Student Affairs (VPSA), earned a B.A. in Political Science, a B.A. in Legal Studies, and minor(s) in Integrative Liberal Studies and Criminal Justice from the University of Wisconsin–Madison, in 2006.
 Dottie joined CSU Channel Islands (CI) and the Division of Student Affairs (DSA) in December 2012.
 Prior to CI, Dottie worked as a Policy Analyst with the UCLA Academic Senate for five years.

 Dottie’s primary responsibilities include performing research and preparing reports and correspondences on behalf of the VPSA, assisting with on-going projects at the request of the VPSA, providing support to the DSA Executive Council, and direct assistance to the VPSA.

-Courtney Ellis, administrative assistant for Staff Resources and Fiscal Operations, earned her B.A. in Communication at CSU Channel Islands in 2010.
+Courtney Ellis, Staff Resources Analyst, earned her B.A. in Communication at CSU Channel Islands in 2010.
 While working towards her degree, Courtney was employed at CI in both Housing & Residential Education and the Vice President’s office as a student assistant.
-After graduating, Courtney continued working in the VPSA office in a temporary capacity and was hired into her current position in August 2010.
-During the Fall 2010 semester, Courtney served as the first Community Advisor for overflow housing residents living in University Glen.
+After graduating, Courtney continued working in the VPSA office in progressively responsible administrative support roles until she was hired into her current position in November 2014.